萃 [ cuì ]

 Issue II

-The paths of growth are winding and cover vast terranes, a journey filled with new discoveries and perspectives.
+The path of growth is winding and covers vast terranes, a journey filled with new discoveries and perspectives.

 Issue III